lgss/lgss-digital-tech-playbook/support/handling-tickets.md

 ## The support call

-On the support call can you please follow these steps to make it a more useful and efficient process for everyone.
+On the support call can you please follow these steps to make the call a beneficial and efficient process for everyone.

-1. Let the support channel know if you can't attend
+1. Let the support channel know if you can't attend before 10:30
-1. Be there for 10:30! (if you're late you're singing at the next team day ¯\ (ツ) /¯)
+1. Be there for 10:30! (if you're late or don't send your apologies you're singing at the next team day ¯\ (ツ) /¯)
 1. If you're not talking mute yourself
 1. If you're on support check the queue before you join the call
-1. Listen to the issues are describing (you may be able to offer them advice to save them time)
+1. Listen to the issues being described (you may be able to offer them advice to save them time)
-1. Be prepared with what you did yesterday (we can't be waiting for people flapping about trying to remember)
+1. Be prepared with what you did yesterday, what you are doing today and if you have any blockers